ucsb-cs156/w22/_lab/team01.md

   - Finally, you can try submitting that branch to Gradescope and see if it passes it's tests
 * When the *team* is satisfied with the code for one of the branches, you can merge that branch into main by clicking the "Merge" button on the PR.

 ## Step 3.2: Customize the `HomeController`

-Now, someone on the team should make a final branch, `YourName-HomeController` (e.g. `Alex-HomeController`), and update the code in `HomeController` so that:
+Now, someone on the team should make a branch, `YourName-HomeController` (e.g. `Alex-HomeController`), and update the code in `HomeController` so that:

 * instead of a list of the staff names, there is a list of the names of the people on your team that contributed to this repo